 Your early childhood partner will help you develop a plan for your child and will check in with you to understand your child’s progress.

-To learn more about plan reassessments go to our guidelines – plan reassessments .
+To learn more about plan reassessments go to our guidelines – changing your plan .

 Your early childhood partner will talk to you about transitions that will happen throughout your child’s early years.
 This may include talking about support to either: